-After 1989, Poland began an intensive period of economic development, supported by its membership in various international organisations.
-This helped to accelerate development, promoting the Polish economy globally and enabling collaboration with other countries.
+After 1989 Poland began an intensive period of economic development, supported by its membership in various international organisations.
+This helped to accelerate development, promote globally the Polish economy and enabled collaboration with other countries.
 Currently, Poland is a member of:

-- The Organisation for Economic Cooperation and Development (OECD),
+- The Organisation for Economic

+- Cooperation and Development (OECD),

 - The North Atlantic Treaty Organization (NATO),

 - The World Trade Organization (WTO),

 - The World Bank,

 - The International Monetary Fund (IMF).